 The dangers posed by distracted driving have gained a lot of attention in recent years.
 As a result, all 10 provinces now have some form of distracted driving legislation.

 Provincial fines for distracted driving range from $172.50 to several thousand dollars, depending on the province.
 In some provinces you also receive demerits for a distracted driving offence.
 The Canadian Automobile Association provides a breakdown of fines and demerits for various provinces here.

 In Alberta, the fine for distracted driving is currently $287 and three demerit points.
 (There is no license suspension.)

 What types of activities are forbidden under Alberta’s distracted driving legislation?
 They include the following:

-- Texting or e-mailing
+- texting or e-mailing

-- Writing or sketching
+- writing, printing or sketching

 What about having a pet next to you or on your lap?
 This is up to the discretion of the police officer.
 Under Alberta’s Traffic Safety Act, police can charge a driver who allows anything to interfere with the safe operation of the vehicle or to obstruct the driver’s vision.
 This includes pets.

 Many activities are still allowed.
 For example, you can still speak on a phone in hands-free mode, meaning it is activated by voice or a single touch.
 Eating snacks, drinking beverages and smoking are still allowed.
 Use of CB radios for certain commercial purposes is also allowed.

 It is worth noting that a driver who commits a moving violation while engaging in distracted driving — such as running a red light while flossing their teeth — exposes themselves to (at least) two tickets.
 One of the tickets would be for distracted driving, the other(s) for the moving violation.